MystenLabs/sui/doc/move.md

 repository
 - some essential Move code needed to bootstrap the Sui platform

+The number of accounts, authorities and gas objects available has been chosen somewhat arbitrarily.

 Before we look at the Move code included with Sui, let's talk briefly about Move code organization, which applies both to code included with Sui and the custom code written by the developers.